xtaran/ratpoison-desktop/README.md

 Repository Name and URLs
 ------------------------

-So this repository is no more a ratpoison only setup.
+So this repository is no more a ratpoison-only setup.
 But since I neither want to change the repository name nor any URL I decided that I stick with having "ratpoison" in the name.
 The amount of "rodent" usage you need with this setup hasn’t changed anyway, so without the